 Earnings can vary from very little, to a substantial amount if successful in selling a lot of your art work.

-- You could start by taking a National Certificate (NC) or National Qualification (NQ) (formal entry requirements not always needed) or a Higher National Certificate (HNC) or Higher National Diploma (HND) (entry 1-3 Highers) in an art and design subject.
+You could start by taking an NC or NQ (formal entry requirements not always needed) or an HNC or HND (entry 1-3 Highers) in an art and design subject.
 You might then start to work as an artist, or you might go on to take a degree.

 This is a very competitive area of work.
 It is difficult to become established as an artist.
 Most artists work freelance and have another job, especially in the early stages.

 good business and networking skills – to promote your work to clients

 to be adaptable – you may have to alter your ideas to suit clients.